3.14 Provisions and Contingent Liabilities/ Assets

 Retained Earnings: Retained Earnings are the profits that the Company has earned till date, less any transfer to General Reserve, dividends or other distributions paid to shareholders.
 The reserve can be utilised in accordance with the provision of the Companies Act, 2013.

-Subsequently, STC had filed an application u/s 9 of the Insolvency & Bankruptcy Code, 2016 with NCLT, Mumbai Bench, which was disposed of by the order passed by Adjudicating Authority in Feb 2020 and ordered the company to pay ?
-21.89 million to STC in consonance with the revival scheme.
+Subsequently, STC had filed an application u/s 9 of the Insolvency & Bankruptcy Code, 2016 with NCLT, Mumbai Bench, which was disposed of by the order passed by Adjudicating Authority in Feb 2020 and ordered the company to pay ' 21.89 million to STC in consonance with the revival scheme.
 The company paid the amount as per the said order of Adjudicating Authority in full and final settlement of all alleged but disputed claims of STC.
-Even though STC upon receiving the full amount of ?
-21.89 million as per NCLT order, has belatedly filed an appeal against the above referred NCLT order, before NCLAT Delhi Bench, the said appeal was dismissed by the NCLAT vide its order dated April 20, 2023.
-This Order has been under challenge in a Civil Appeal filed by STC, before Hon'ble Supreme Court in Civil appellate Jurisdiction, pending hearing in the matter.
+Even though STC upon receiving the full amount of ' 21.89 million as per NCLT order, has belatedly filed an appeal against the above referred NCLT order, before NCLAT Delhi Bench, the said appeal was dismissed by the NCLAT vide its order dated April 20, 2023.
+This Order has been under challenge in a Civil Appeal filed by STC, before Hon’ble Supreme Court in Civil appellate Jurisdiction, pending hearing in the matter.
+Since the dues of STC have been fully paid as per NCLT order hence STC’s claim before Hon’ble Supreme Court will not survive as per legal opinion.

-Given that these transactions were conducted without valid authorization and without the express consent of the Company's Board or shareholders, expert legal opinion suggests that neither GBL nor GBL Chemical Limited should be required to fulfill any obligations arising from these fraudulent transactions.
-Consequently, no financial liability should fall on GBL or GBL Chemical Limited.
+Thus, these fraudulent transactions were conducted without valid authorization and without the express consent of the Company’s Board or shareholders with forged and fabricated documents by accused persons, and further expert legal opinion suggests that neither the Company nor its wholly owned subsidiary company, should be required to fulfil any obligations arising from these fraudulent transactions.
+Consequently, no financial liability should fall on the Company and GBL Chemical Limited.
 However, the Company has disclosed the approximate amount of these unauthorized borrowings, totaling ' 450 million, under contingent liabilities.

 The Company being in a capital intensive industry, its objective is to maintain a strong credit rating, healthy capital ratios and establish a capital structure that would maximize the return to stakeholders through optimum mix of debt and equity.